arkel23/animesion/classification_tagging/README.md

 Anime character recognition and tagging using PyTorch.

 Our best vision-only model, ViT L-16 with image size 128x128 and batch size 16 achieves to get 89.71% and 96.14% test set top-1 and top-5 classification accuracies, respectively, among 3263 characters!
+Additionally, we study multi-label classification (also known as tagging) as the problem of learning a mapping from a sequence of input query tokens to a set of prediction tags.
+This method is in contrast to the traditional approach of utilizing binary cross-entropy and predict probability of each tag individually.

 We hope that this work inspires other researchers to follow and build upon this path.